-On July 13, NSTAR filed an Agreement between NSTAR and H.Q.
+On August 19, the FERC accepted an agreement between NSTAR and H.Q.
 Energy Services (U.S.), Inc. ("HQUS") for the Transfer of Use Rights on the Phase I/II HVDC Transmission Facilities ("Transfer Agreement"), whereby NSTAR will transfer, for up to an additional three years, its transmission capacity Use Rights on the HQ Interconnection.
-NSTAR requested that the Transfer Agreement be accepted for filing as of January 1, 2018.
-Comments on this filing were due on or before August 3, 2016; none were filed.
-National Grid submitted a doc-less intervention.
-This matter is pending before the FERC.
+The Transfer Agreement was accepted for filing effective as of January 1, 2018, as requested.
+Unless the August 19 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).